anilabraham-IT/IntuneEDU/IntuneEDU/add-devices-ios-edu.md

 ## Pre-configured enrollment profile
 Intune for Education creates and assigns each synced device a school-optimized enrollment profile.

 Enrollment profiles are configured to tell the device how to set itself up and enroll in management.
 Intune configures the settings to help speed up your enrollment.
-When you turn the device on, the enrollment profile immediately begins setting up your device.
+When you power on the device, the enrollment profile immediately begins setting up your device.

 ## List of preconfigured settings
 During initial device setup, devices enroll with the following configurations: